HomeBlog

 It's Not Fair to All Employees

-It's not fair, and the employee who's compensated less for the same mileage can be under the impression that they don't get the same treatment as their SUV-driving co-worker.
-Not to mention that this raises the question of double standards regarding fuel efficiency.
+It's unfair, and the employee compensated less for the same mileage can be under the impression that they don't get the same treatment as their SUV-driving co-worker.

 Many employers switch to company gas cards for employees because the standard car allowance and mileage rate don't cover all driving expenses.